avinashji1302/avinashji1302/README.md

 - 👋 Hi, I’m @avinashji1302
 - 👀 I’m interested in Open source project
 - 🌱 I’m currently learning Data Structure And Algorithem
-- 💞️ I’m looking to contribute in some project
+- 💞️ I’m looking forward to contribute in some project
 - 📫 How to reach me @avi_gupta1302 tweeter account

 <!---